ComputationalReflection/PLangRec/desktop.md

 They can either type their own code or select examples from different pieces of code for the 21 programming languages supported, using the dropdown list (assembly is the first language).

-When the "predict language" button is clicked, the probabilities for the 21 languages (sorted in descending order) inferred by *PLangRec* are displayed in the "Results" area.
+When the "predict" button is clicked, the probabilities for the 21 languages (sorted in descending order) inferred by *PLangRec* are displayed in the "Results" area.
 Both languages and probabilities can be sorted by clicking on their respective titles.